Leveraging user roles and permissions in your email workflow

 For example, how can you prevent a junior editor from modifying the dynamic links and legal language in an email footer?
 And what if you didn't want a new employee to have access to important projects or clients?
 That's exactly the kind of thing that roles & permissions help you accomplish in BEE Pro.

 - Setting different access levels for your users

 - Understanding user roles

-- Locking email content
+- Locking email content, template layout, or both

 Setting different access levels for your users